gianlucasudano/react-form-with-useReducer/README.md

 # Notes
 I am aware that in a real work context the implementation is not ready to be review and need more work to be improved.

-Below some chooses / assumptions done writing the code and notifies
+Below some choices / assumptions done writing the code and notifies
-- I have preferred to spent more of available time on handle the logic / the state, splitting code / separate concernes, code extendability
+- I have preferred to spent more of available time on handle the logic / the state, splitting code / separate concerns, code extendability
-- data are mocked for evident reason
+- data are mocked because no backend part
 - I'm not using redux or react router (as I'm suggesting in the Proposal) to avoid over engineering in this specific task.
 The component in any case can be used to consume / handle redux states, without too much effort
 - I'm using Material UI, not for particular preference but to have a theme available and ready made to use with emotion